sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-17-middle-of-the-linked-list.md

 # Middle of the Linked List in Java

-This guide explains the intuition, optimized approach, and Java implementation for middle of the linked list in java, with practical tips for interviews and production coding standards.

-## Problem
+Given the head of a singly linked list, return its middle node.

-Return middle node of a linked list.
-If two middles exist, return second one.
+If the list has two middle nodes, return the second middle.

-## Approach
+---

+## Fast and Slow Pointer Idea

-- `slow` moves 1 step
+- `slow` moves 1 step each iteration
-- `fast` moves 2 steps
+- `fast` moves 2 steps each iteration

-When `fast` reaches end, `slow` is at middle.
+When `fast` reaches the end, `slow` is at middle.
+For even-length lists, this naturally lands on the second middle.

+---

 ## Java Solution